andrew-js-wright/andrew-js-wright.github.io/_posts/2014-05-03-play-intro.markdown

 ---
 I have just finished [James Hughes'](https://twitter.com/kouphax) tutorial for the Java implementation of the play framework.
-I found it useful, giving a holistic view of the framework, without going into uneccessary details.
+I found it useful, giving a holistic view of the framework, without going into unnecessary details.
 This blog post will cover what I, having a fleeting knowledge of Play, find most helpful about the framework from a software development point of view.